wangyuanqun/techInterviewNote/main/SRE/SRE.md

     * IP - protocol
         * src/des are used to identify the devices on the network
         * how to get the ip address - linux/macOs: ifconfig; windows: ipconfig
+    * NAT (for IPv4 lack) - network address translation, able to use 1 public ip address per home/company, within them, use private ip address for different address

 * Data link layer - abstractions that convert bytes to human-read/hear/touch

+=========================================
+* Physical layer
     * Ethernet - protocol
         * src/des are burned in the interface card that can't be changed

-=========================================
-* Physical layer